DeltaVerseDAO/multi-token-DAO/README.md

 - NappyNFt will use to mint NFT and transfer to voter for use in voting.
 - First owner will mint the NFT.
 There is no fixed supply to mint the NFT.
 - This contract will also use for delegate the NFT.
 User will have to call delegate() function for voting power.
+- Voting power of one NFT is one.

 ## TimeLock